 Skills

-• interpersonal skills to develop and maintain relationships
+• strong interpersonal skills for developing and maintaining relationships

-• teamworking skills and the ability to work well on your own
+• teamworking skills and the ability to work well independently

 • project management skills to oversee all aspects of a research project right through from initial plans to the final report